RodrigoBernardino/DynamicLinqRepository/README.md

 	PM> Install-Package DynamicLinqRepository

 ## How to use
 Create a new interface that will configure your database repository.
-This interface most inherit from IEntityRepository<TEntity, TContext> interface, that depends of your DbContext.
+This interface most inherit from IEntityRepository<TEntity, TContext> interface, that depends of your Entity Framework DbContext.
 You can add any new methods here.
 ```C#
 public interface IEntityRepository<TEntity> : IEntityRepository<TEntity, YourDbContext>
         where TEntity : class, IIdentifiableEntity, new()